 Can COVID-19 be prevented?
-Current ways to minimize the risk of exposure to COVID-19 include "social distancing" which is a practice to decrease the potential for direct exposure to others who may have been exposed to COVID-19, for example by avoiding large gatherings or refraining from shaking hands with others.
+Current ways to minimize the risk of exposure to COVID-19 include the use of face coverings or "social distancing" which is a practice to decrease the potential for direct exposure to others who may have been exposed to COVID-19.
 It is important to understand that since study participation may include increased travel outside of your home and increased exposure to others within a clinical care environment or research site, it may increase your exposure to COVID-19.
-At this time there is no vaccination to prevent COVID-19 infection.